-Our Insight Vacations tour group stopped in the town of Baveno on our route back to Milan after experiencing the Dolomites, a Prosecco wine tasting, magical Venice, and the haunting Islands of the Venetian Lagoon.
+Our Insight Vacations tour group stopped in the town of Baveno on our route back to Milan after experiencing the Dolomites, a Prosecco wine tasting, magical Venice and the Byzantine architecture in St. Mark’s Square, and the haunting Islands of the Venetian Lagoon.
 Our hotel for two nights was the Grand Hotel Dino, on the western shore of Lake Maggiore.
 The hotel boasts a stunning hotel lobby with an enormous crystal chandelier and stained glass ceiling.

 A cosy bar, breakfast rooms, and terraces look out onto the back of the hotel grounds, the town of Baveno, and Lake Maggiore.